 Certified Bank Check vs. Cashier's Check

 Both a cashier check and a certified bank check are official.
 In a cashier check, the sender/buyer gives the amount required to the bank which in turn issues and guarantees the check.
 The bank also owns liability to the check.
-Cashier check is also called “bank check”.
+Another name for a certified check is a "bank check".

 There is only a slight difference between the two.
 A certified bank check is like a cashier check but the amount is not necessarily given before the check is issued.
-It directly accesses a bank account to certify that the amount in the check is sufficient.
+It directly accesses a bank account to certify that the amount of the check is enough.

 How to Get a Certified Bank Check